openpay-innovations/magento2-openpaysdk/README.md

 Introduction
 ---------

-Developed the SDK for the Openpay Payment Plugin.
+This is the SDK for the [Openpay Payment Plugin](https://packagist.org/packages/opy/module-payment).

 ### What is Magento Payment Extension?